Teen Robbed And Shot During Meeting To Buy Car In Fairfield

 FAIRFIELD (CBS13) – A Bay Area woman has been arrested for allegedly shooting and killing a teenager during what appears to be a vehicle sale gone wrong.

 On Thursday just after noon, Fairfield Police Dispatch received a call of a man down in the 1000 block of Tyler Street.
-Fairfield Police and Fire went to the address and found a 19-year-old suffering male who had been shot, according to a police department statement.READ MORE: Navy Veteran Who Lost Home in Camp Fire Makes Art With Remnants of HometowO
+Fairfield Police and Fire went to the address and found a 19-year-old suffering male who had been shot, according to a police department statement.READ MORE: Two Men Arrested For Alleged Home Invasion Robbery At Sacramento Apartment

 The next day, following their investigation, police arrested Kamaria Strange, 24, of San Pablo.
 She was booked into the Solano County Jail on the charge of homicide.
 She is scheduled to be arraigned on Tuesday afternoon.